Francis Bernard (engineer): Retirement

 By 1995, Dassault Systèmes had adapted to many major technology disruptions: computer hardware had been transformed in the 1980s and 1990s; workstations had spread into industrial enterprises along with connectivity through local networks, competing with mainframes.
 In response, Dassault Systèmes' product offers had expanded, and addressed more industries; numerous functions were added, and configuration management developed.
 The company also added customers in countries including Russia, India, China, South Africa, Taiwan, Korea, Australia, and Israel.
-CATIA was being complete rewritten (V5), and the strategic decision to enter the Microsoft world was ongoing.
+CATIA was being completely rewritten (V5), and the strategic decision to enter the Microsoft world was ongoing.
 With 1,000 employees, and subsidiaries in the USA, Germany and Japan, Dassault Systèmes had reached a leading position and wanted to deploy its offers on all PCs in the industrial sector.
 Between 1994 and 1995, Its net profit increased by 40% and the turnover by 10%.

 In 1995, after managing the company for 14 years, Bernard quit his CEO position and handed it over to Bernard Charlès.

 Bernard's career path as an engineer initially attracted by technology and innovation had evolved towards enterprise management with its manifold aspects: development, marketing, sales, partnership with IBM, human resources, and finances.
 He had anticipated the potential of 3D at a time it was just emerging, and imagined a digital platform (CATIA) that transformed design and manufacturing methods.